PuellaLacus/TuTraSt/README.md

 input.param contains the user defined parameters for the TuTraSt analysis and kMC simualtions.
 The ordering in this file cannot be changed.

-For questions on technical issues, usage, maintenance and development please contact Amber Mace (amber.mace@epfl.ch).
+For questions on technical issues, usage, maintenance and development please contact Amber Mace (amber.mace@kemi.uu.se).
 We are also happy discuss any ideas on new applications or potential areas of development, so feel free to contact us for any related matters.

 Please cite!